ipni/roadmap/progress.md

 # Project Progress

 Work in progress.
-See [project goals](/goals.md) for more detail on which outcome(s) each work item supports.
+See [Project Goals](/goals.md) for more detail on which outcome(s) each work item supports.

 ## Work Items